ucb-bar/chipyard/docs/Prototyping/General.rst

 Sources and Submodule Setup
 ---------------------------

-All FPGA related collateral and sources are located in the ``fpga`` top-level Chipyard directory.
+All FPGA prototyping-related collateral and sources are located in the ``fpga`` top-level Chipyard directory.
 This includes the ``fpga-shells`` submodule and the ``src`` directory that hold both Scala, TCL and other collateral.
 However, the ``fpga-shells`` submodule repository is not initialized by default.
 To initialize the ``fpga-shells`` submodule repository, run the included initialization script from the Chipyard top-level directory: